What are breast calcifications?

-- Diagnostic mammogram: This is a more detailed mammogram than one that is done for routine screening.
+- Diagnostic mammogram: This is a more detailed mammogram than one that’s done for routine screening.
 Pictures of the affected part of your breast may be taken from many angles to give the radiologist a closer look.
-This is typically the first test a doctor would order to learn more about breast calcifications.
-If the calcifications are benign (not cancerous), or probably benign, it is likely that the concerning calcifications are not cancer.
+This is typically the first test a provider orders to learn more about breast calcifications.
+Magnification views of the calcifications are an important part of the workup and give the radiologist a better look at their shape and arrangement.

 Can a mammogram be incorrect in identifying breast calcifications?

-Sometimes noncancerous lumps or cysts can be mistaken for calcifications on a mammogram, as can powders, creams or deodorants that are applied on skin near the breasts.
-That is why patients are asked to not wear deodorant to a mammogram, or to wipe it off before the test begins.
+Sometimes noncancerous lumps or cysts can be associated with calcifications on a mammogram.
+So can powders, creams or deodorants applied on the skin near your breasts.
+This is why you shouldn’t wear deodorant to a mammogram.
+If you forget, be sure to wipe it off before the test begins.

 Management and Treatment